openxla/stablehlo/docs/spec.md

-This operation is functionally identical to [convolution](https://github.com/openxla/stablehlo/blob/main/docs/spec.md#convolution) op, but the padding is specified dynamically via `d_padding`.
+This operation is functionally identical to [convolution](https://github.com/openxla/stablehlo/blob/main/docs/spec.md#convolution) op, but the padding is specified dynamically via `padding`.

 #### Inputs